 Free the Planet

-Free the Planet (FTP) is a student environmental organization at the University of Pittsburgh working on campus and in the community to foster awareness about important environmental issues while taking action to resolve them.
-FTP’s primary goal is to creatively instill a passion for sustainable, environmentally friendly, and healthy living in Pitt’s student body and beyond.
-FTP regularly organizes educational events, community service, and various action-based campaigns to accomplish this goal.
-For more information, contact the group at email@example.com
+FTP is a student environmental organization at the University of Pittsburgh working on campus and in the community to foster awareness about important environmental issues while taking action to resolve them.
+Free the Planet’s primary goal is to creatively instill a passion for sustainable, environmentally friendly, and healthy living in Pitt’s student body and beyond.
+Free the Planet regularly organizes educational events, community service, and various action-based campaigns to accomplish this goal.

 Take Back the Tap

 Take Back the Tap works to protect safe, accessible, clean, water for all, both here in the U.S. and around the world.
 At Pitt this campaign’s main goal is to advocate for access to public drinking water, and for reducing the use of bottled water on campus.

 USAS #31 is the Pitt chapter of United Students Against Sweatshops, a national student labor organization dedicated to workers' rights and social justice.